bycosmo/bycosmo.github.io/src/content/blog/what-about-the-compiler.md

 ---
-title: What about the compiler?
+title: What does the compiler do?
 description: Let's go over what exactly the compiler should do.
 What it should take in, what it should spit out, and what else needs to happen along the way.
 pubDate: 01-03-2025
 ---